 Do you take donation bikes?
-Yes, but we have to be a little picky because of our limited resources.
-More info on what bikes we accept can be found here.
-After approval via email, text, or a phone call, you are welcome to drop off donation bikes at our warehouse, building 1601 at 2750 Avenue B North (next to Fisher Recycling) in North Charleston.
-If you’d like a receipt, please plan to drop of your donation during any of our regularly scheduled volunteer workdays.
-If you don’t need a receipt, you can drop off approved bikes/parts/accessories anytime.
+Yes, but we have to be a little picky because of our limited space and require donations to be approved before they are dropped off.
+More info on bike donations can be found here- please read if you are interested in donating a bike.
+After approval via email, text, or a phone call, you are welcome to drop it off at our shop, located at 3310 Rivers Ave in North Charleston.
 If you are a apartment complex or school and would like to schedule a pick-up of a lot of bikes for a small fee, please contact us at email@example.com or (843) 608-8383.

 How can I volunteer?
-We typically welcome newbie volunteers two times every week: Thursdays from 4 pm – 8 pm, and Saturdays from 9 am to 12 pm at our warehouse.
-Before you come, please check our Facebook for our most recent newsletter to confirm the session hasn’t been canceled.
-We recommend that you sign up to volunteer using these forms: Thursdays and Saturdays.
-There is something to do for all ages and abilities.
+We typically welcome volunteers every week on Thursdays from 3pm to 6pm.
+Before you come, please sign up using this form.
 If you are handy and want to work on bikes, great!
 If you want to learn how to work on bikes, great!
 If you don’t want to work on bikes but still want to pitch in, great!
-We require closed-toed shoes and recommend dressing for the outside temperature.
-All unvaccinated volunteers must wear masks.
+We’ll find something for you to do.
+We require closed-toed shoes and recommend wearing something you don’t mind getting dirty.

 How do you pick who gets a bike?
 We don’t.
-We work with other social service agencies who are serving clients in need.
-If they see that a client needs a bike they let us know and we get them a bike.
-If you or someone you know need a bike and cannot afford any of the bikes in our online store, please contact one of our partner agencies to fill out an application or send us an email if that is not an option.
+We work with other social service agencies and organizations who are already serving clients in need.
+If they see that a client needs a bike they let us know and we get them a free bike through our Change a Tire, Change a Life program.
+If you or someone you know need a bike and cannot afford any of the bikes in our online store, please contact one of our partner agencies to fill out an application or apply for our Earn a Bike program.